cd-mirsekaja/genotree/README.md

 # genotree

 Pipeline for making phylogenetic trees out of a dataset of genomes and exons.
+The scripts are written to run on a high performance cluster using SLURM.

 0_job_main_script.sh - calls 1_genomic_script.sh, 3_align_tree_script.sh and 5_speciesinfo.py.
 Creates working directory and required subfolders while running.